This is how much CO2 you save with our strip galvanizing line in Moerdijk!

 Committed to future generations as a family business

 At Wuppermann, we understand sustainability to be a form of ecological and economic action that ensures comparable or better living conditions for present and future generations.
-As a family-owned company with a long tradition, we feel an obligation to future generations and set ourselves ambitious and concrete goals in climate protection: The production process for the Wuppermann Group is to be 100% CO2 neutral by 2025.
+As a family-owned company with a long tradition, we feel an obligation to future generations and set ourselves ambitious and concrete goals in climate protection: The production process for the Wuppermann Group is to be 100% CO2 neutral by 2027.

-Heat-to-coat process from Wuppermann saves 31% CO2
+Heat-to-coat process from Wuppermann saves up to 54% CO2

 Energy efficiency and recycling in steel processing